zenodraft/zenodraft/README.md

 ## Examples

 The usage examples below differentiate between an identifier for the concept/collection `CONCEPT_RECORD_ID` and the identifier for a depostion `RECORD_ID`.
+All commands require an access token, [see below](#access-tokens).

 ```shell
 CONCEPT_RECORD_ID=123456